FranciscoOnt/checkout-sdk-js/docs/interfaces/shippingrequestoptions.md

 specific flow for setting the shipping address or option.
 Otherwise, these options are not required.

-A set of options for configuring any requests related to the shipping step of the current checkout flow.

-Some payment methods have their own shipping configuration flow.
-Therefore, you need to specify the method you intend to use if you want to trigger a specific flow for setting the shipping address or option.
-Otherwise, these options are not required.

 ## Type parameters

 ▪ **T**